gefyrahq/gefyra/README.md

   <img src="https://github.com/Schille/gefyra/raw/main/docs/static/img/doge.jpg" alt="Doge is excited"/>
 </p>

+## Why "Gefyra"
+"Gefyra" is the Greek word for "Bridge" and fits nicely with kubernetes' nautical theme.

 ## Credits
 Gefyra is based on well-crafted open source software.
 Special credits go to the teams of